NikolozWDev/QuickNotes/README.md

 **QuickNotes** is a full-stack note-taking application built with **React**, **Tailwind CSS**, and **Django**.
 It provides a clean, responsive interface for managing notes, while Django serves as the backend API.
+⚡ Note on Performance
+This project is deployed on Render’s **free tier**, which has very limited resources.
+As a result, the site may feel **slow** (especially on first load or database requests).
+The slowdown is due to hosting limits, not the code itself.

 ---